simonmichael/hledger/doc/RELEASING.md

 - When releasing a package, also release all the packages that depend on it.
   Try to do full releases including all the hledger packages, not partial releases.

+- Try to avoid pre-announcing a hard release date.
+  It will always take more time than you think, if you go late you might miss your intended date in many timezones, and there's no point adding unnecessary pressure.

+- The biggest potential time sinks are:

+  - reviewing/relearning the process/docs/infrastructure
+  - updating/improving the process/docs/infrastructure
+  - preparing changelogs
+  - building binaries for all platforms
+  - troubleshooting github workflow issues
+  - followup work due to release mistakes, bugs in new features, or regressions

 ## Release artifacts / value chain